factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/factorylayer/README.md

 ```

 ## Immutable objects vs changes at runtime
-The factories allow you to have immutable runtime objects, but they can also be changed at runtime.
+The factories are designed to create immutable runtime objects, but the factories themselves can be changed at runtime.
 You can change the attribute values of factories but not from the corresponding live objects.
+Configuration changes are
+translated to the creation of new (immutable) runtime objects by default, thus achieving both immutability and changeability.

 ## GUI metadata
-Factories also provide a GUI metadata API to add Label and validation to factories.
+Factories also provide a GUI metadata API to add labels and validation to factories.
 ```java
 public final StringAttribute text1 = new StringAttribute().en("text1").de("täxt1");
 ```
 This saves mapping effort between multiple files. (template <=> java data class <=> property file)

 ## Trade-of
-For each object a corresponding factory must be created.
-But this boilerplate code is still better than a new dsl.
+For each object a corresponding factory has to be created.
+This boilerplate code is probably still better than a new dsl.
 HelloWorldFactory is essentially a structure convention which can be misused unintentionally.
 To validate the structure you can use the FactoryStyleValidator in a unit test.
 [Test example](./../../../../../../../../example/src/test/java/io/github/factoryfx/example/FactoryTest.java)